PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/01-Introduction.md

 possible.
 Python is already well documented, so this document strives to be a quick read.

-### The Demex Group

-The authors of this article are founding members of The Demex Group, a firm which helps its clients adapt to the impacts of changing weather and climate.
-A quick background on The Demex Group will help you understand why we've taken the time to write this article for you.

-We help our clients quantify their business exposure to weather and climate risks, and we facilitate the transfer of those risks to third parties.
-We do this by providing our clients access to algorithms that help them discover and mitigate their risk exposures.
-Our algorithms are hosted on a sophisticated, web-based platform located at demex.tech.

-Our computational platform comprises nearly one hundred man-years of efforts, and to no surprise, is written largely in the MATLAB and Python languages.

-Analytics and technology are the core of our business, and client relationships are the foundation of that business.
-We share our platform and our analyses with our clients, and in so doing we empower them and help protect them from weather and climate risks.
-This article is just one small component of that effort: we'd like to share with you the knowledge we've acquired in our work.

 ### Contributing to this Article

 As just mentioned, we have a goal of keeping this article brief.
 However,